 Anti-Slavery Statement

-Constantin Capital Limited is a single family office.
-It is part of a global family office comprising family office services that are separate legal entities.
+Constantin Capital Limited is a single family office and forms part of a global family office structure made up of separate legal entities.
+This anti-slavery statement outlines our commitment to upholding ethical standards across all operations.

-We are a values-driven organization and we aspire to meet the highest professional, legal and ethical standards.
+Our values-driven organization aspires to meet the highest professional, legal and ethical standards.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.